What Is An Early Exercise of Stock Options?

 At sale

-When you sell incentive stock options, it’s a taxable event as either a qualifying or disqualifying disposition.
+When you sell, it’s a taxable event as either a qualifying or disqualifying disposition.
 In a qualifying disposition, you hold the stock for at least 2 years from the grant date and at least 1 year after exercise.
 If you meet both holding requirements, the entire spread between the sale price and the exercise price is taxed at long-term capital gains tax rates.

 If you don’t meet the holding requirements, it’s a disqualifying disposition.
 The difference between the value of the stock at exercise and your strike price is taxable as regular income, but not subject to payroll taxes.
 Any subsequent gain is a capital gain depending on the holding period after exercise.
 Currently, short-term capital gains rates are the same as regular income.